AndrewGodwin86/nexus-graphql-server/README.md

 # Nexus GraphQL Server

-A wrapper around the Nexus REST API using GraphQL.
+A first stab at a wrapper around the Nexus REST API using GraphQL.

 ### Contents